Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 True wild rice is Jumbo sized and requires even longer cooking.
 Longer cooking helps break down carbohydrate structures and improve digestibility.

-If you’ve been grain free for several years, or find you feel best on a low FODMAPS diet, try only small amounts of these foods, well-soaked and well-cooked.
+If you’ve been grain-free or Paleo for several years, or feel best on a low FODMAPS diet, try only small amounts of these foods, well-soaked and well-cooked.
 Try cooking them even longer and see if that helps.
 Take it slowly and see if the gut adapts.

 various types of grains on a white background